ildarmgt/BitcoinNameSystem/devblog.md

 (Maybe I'm missing something)

-Only downside I can see is by using the generic notification address, the sender might be making it obvious they are sending someone privately.
+Only downside I can see is by using the generic notification address, the sender might be making it obvious they are probably sending to someone privately even if unclear who.
 But they only have to do it once.
 After the first notification, with or without sending within same tx, the path can be just increased by 1 each time and thus requires no further notifications.

+Of course, this is a minor privacy improvement and doesn't remove the need to remember about the individual utxo, but it's also very cool I can give something like awesome.btc personalized name, go afk, and people sending to me do not see each other nor my other transaction history.

 I'm excited to finish writing this.